imgix/imgix-emacs/README.md

 There are two main ways to enter the `*imgix*` buffer for editing images.

-Use `imgix-edit-selected-url` to edit the imgix URL that is currently selected in a buffer.
+Use `imgix-edit-url-at-url` to edit the imgix URL that is currently under the cursor.
 When you're done editing you can press <kbd>d</kbd> to replace the selected URL in that buffer with your edits.

 Use `imgix` to enter the the `*imgix*` buffer directly.